Les Misérables (2012 film): Musical numbers

-A highlights soundtrack album was released via Universal Republic 21 December 2012.
-Republic Records confirmed 25 January 2013, via Twitter that a 2-disc deluxe soundtrack was in production alongside the DVD and Blu-ray; it was released 19 March 2013.
+A highlights soundtrack album was released via Universal Republic Records on 21 December 2012.
+Republic confirmed on 25 January 2013 via Twitter that a 2-disc deluxe soundtrack was in production alongside the DVD and Blu-ray; it was released 19 March 2013.

 The film contains every song from the original stage musical with the exception of "I Saw Him Once" and "Dog Eats Dog", although many songs have been partially or extensively cut.
 "The Attack on Rue Plumet" and "Little People" were especially shortened.
 In addition, the Bishop sings with Fantine during "Valjean's Death" instead of Eponine, as was in the stage musical.
 "Stars" was also moved to before "Look Down", which echoes the original 1985 London production.
 The lyrics of some songs were also changed to suit the changes in setting or narrative to the stage musical.
 In addition to the cuts, a new song, "Suddenly" was added, new music was composed for the battle scenes, and the order of several songs changed from the stage musical.
 Several major pieces—primarily "Who Am I?", "Stars", and the two "Soliloquy" pieces—are performed in a different key from most recordings.